“Two souls dwell, alas, in my breast’ (Faust I)

 – ‘Jesus is more than a solution to problems.’

 However, the wisdom of all religions, especially our own experiences in everyday life, show that the solutions to all illnesses and other everyday problems are within us: ‘It is I, the Lord, who am your physician’, Ex.
 15:26) by which is meant our inner spiritual identity, the Son of God, the inner voice, the gut feeling.
-They teach that we should ‘look within’ and consciously use our ability to open the floodgates in order to release our spiritual guidance in relation to solving material problems.
-They usually ‘only’ show us the map to the solution, which we then have to follow under the guidance of this pilot, but they also repeatedly intervene directly and materially in the processes (see below)
+They teach that we should ‘look within’ and consciously use our ability to open the floodgates in order to release our individual spiritual guidance in relation to solving material problems.
+They show the ways to the solution and prove themselves through their successes.

-The prerequisite for the fundamental solution to all our problems is that we increasingly acquire the ability to recognise our will as such, which, as Tolstoy quoted above, ‘seeks only its own good’, and to put it aside in favour of the will of the inner spiritual voice.
+The prerequisite for the fundamental solution to all our problems is that we increasingly acquire the ability to recognise our will, which, as Tolstoy said above, ‘seeks only its own good’, as such and to put it aside in favour of the will of the inner spiritual voice.
 If we then find more and more ‘our own good in the good of others’, then our crises in living together in marriage or family, with unaffordable housing or even crises such as job loss or abortion will collapse.
 Then the spiritual forces unfold their effect, as such examples from everyday spiritual life practice show.
-(See the relevant chapters for information on how spiritual living can lead us through existential emergencies).
+(For information on how spiritual living can lead us through existential emergencies (‘as if by a miracle’), see the relevant chapters).

 In the Christian New Testament, the spiritual core of man is expressed in the temptations in the desert (e.g. Mt 4:9).
 There, the tempter wants to extinguish all spiritual awareness of inner sonship with God through the temptation to worship only him, i.e. matter, the life of the good/evil world with all possible material glories.
 It is precisely this temptation that people are following more than ever.
 A current term for this is ‘secularisation’.
-One of the main reasons for this is, of course, that the churches have failed to prove their practicality and effectiveness, and not just in terms of overcoming evil (see chapter 13)
+One major reason for this is, of course, that the churches have failed to prove their practicability and effectiveness, neither in terms of overcoming evil nor in terms of liberation from suffering (see chapter 13)

-The tempter (Maya, instinct of self-preservation, devil in the desert, Mephisto) on the other hand wants to reduce man to his shell.
-He wants to address himself exclusively to the ego.
-He tries everything to focus exclusively on the personal interesses of Jesus.
-It is his only task to ensure that people do not get the idea of recognising the principle of the spirit behind the surface of the material surface, the principle of the divine life in all people, that of the hand in the glove.
+The tempter (Maya, instinct of self-preservation, devil in the desert, Mephisto), on the other hand, wants to reduce man to his shell.
+He wants to address himself exclusively to the small ego and distract from the incarnated (or born-into) Son of God, the High Ego.
+It is his only task to ensure that people do not get the idea of recognising the principle of the spirit behind the surface of the material surface, the principle of divine life in all people, that of the hand in the glove.

 (Angelus Silesius: Cherubinischer Wandermann II, 207)